 Dr Lynsay A. Shepherd is a lecturer in Usable Security at Abertay University, Dundee, and works within the Division of Cyber Security, in the School of Design and Informatics.
-Lynsay studied at Abertay University, Dundee, and holds a PhD in Usable Security (2016), an MSc in Internet Computing (2011) and a BSc (Hons) in Computing (2009).
-In addition to this, Lynsay is an active member of the Security Research Group (SRG) within the school, and has recently joined the Human-Centred Security Research Group.
+Lynsay studied at Abertay University, Dundee, and holds a PhD in Usable Security, an MSc in Internet Computing (Distinction), and a BSc (Hons) in Computing.
+In addition to this, Lynsay holds a Postgraduate Certificate in Higher Education Teaching (with Distinction) and is a Fellow of the Higher Education Academy (FHEA).

 In her spare time, Lynsay is a rubbish guitarist, and an amateur photographer.

-Despite the availability of security tools, end-user devices are still vulnerable to compromise via the risky security behaviour of end-users.
+Despite the availability of security tools, devices are still vulnerable to compromise via the risky security behaviour of end-users.
 Risky behaviour is not necessarily obvious to all end-users, and can be difficult to recognise.
-Lynsay is interested in the human aspects of cyber security, investigating how to effectively communicate security information to average end-users, with a view to improving their overall level of security awareness.
+Lynsay is interested in the human aspects of cyber security, investigating how to effectively communicate security information to average end-users.

-Lynsay supervises a variety of projects at both undergraduate and postgraduate levels.
+Lynsay supervises a variety of projects at both undergraduate (BSc), and postgraduate levels (MSc, PhD).
 If you are interested in any of the aforementioned topics, please get in contact with her.